MaastrichtU-IDS/d2s-sparql-operations/README.md

 # Get started
+See the [Data2Services documentation](http://d2s.semanticscience.org/) to run d2s-sparql-operations as part of workflows to generate RDF knowledge graph from structured data.

 A project to execute [SPARQL](https://www.w3.org/TR/sparql11-query/) queries from string, URL or multiple files using [RDF4J](http://rdf4j.org/).

 * The user can execute **SPARQL queries** by